sid-1998/booknotes/system-design/system-design-interview/chapter09/README.md

 For the hash function itself, we can either use `base62 conversion` or `hash + collision detection`.

 In the latter case, we can use something like MD-5 or SHA256, but only taking the first 7 characters.
-To resolve collisions, we can reiterate \w an some padding to input string until there is no collision:
+To resolve collisions, we can reiterate with some padding to input string until there is no collision:
 ![hash-collision-mechanism](images/hash-collision-mechanism.png)

 The problem with this method is that we have to query the database to detect collision.
 Bloom filters could help in this case.